 - Pillowcase

 - Simple Pillow no larger than 18" x 18"

 - Bag/Purse no zippers or button holes

 - Other non-clothing item using skills learned in project manual

-- Sewn Clothing Exhibits (SF 50151c) Exhibit one of the following:

-- Simple top

-- Simple pants, shorts, or skirt no zipper or button holes

-- Simple Dress no zipper or button holes

-- Other other wearable item using skills learned in project manual (apron, vest, etc.)

-Beginning Sewing Exhibits - exhibits in Clothing 1 must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
+Beginning Sewing Exhibits - exhibits in Sewing 1 must be made from medium weight woven fabrics that will sew and press smoothly, flannel/fleece is acceptable.
 Solid color fabrics or those having an overall print are acceptable.
 We strongly advise youth do not select fabrics with plaid or stripe patterns as judges will expect stripes to match at seams, which is a more advanced-level skill.
 NO NAPPED or JERSEY KNIT fabric.
 Patterns should be simple WITHOUT DARTS, SET-IN SLEEVES, and COLLARS.
 Raglan and loose flowing sleeves are acceptable.

-Clothing 2 - Simply Sewing (SF 50152a, 50152b, 50152c)

-Exhibit one of the following in either the Non-Sewn, Sewn Non-Clothing, or Sewn Clothing exhibit divisions:

-Non-Sewn Exhibits (SF 50152a) Exhibit one of the following:
+Sewing 2 (SF 50152a, 50152b, 50152c) STEAM Clothing 2: Simply Sewing - Required Exhibit one of the following in either the Non-Sewn, Sewn Non-Clothing, or Sewn Clothing exhibit divisions: Non-Sewn Exhibits (SF 50152a) Exhibit one of the following:

 - Clothing Portfolio Complete at least four different samples/activities from Chapters 2, 3 AND/OR 4 of the project manual.
 The Portfolio should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover, dividers, and table of contents.
-NOTE this can be a continuation of a Portfolio created in Clothing 1.
+NOTE this can be a continuation of a Portfolio created in Sewing 1.
 Additional pages can be added each year but must be dated with the year created.
 See project manual, pages 9-11, for portfolio formatting. - Expanded Textile Science Scrapbook Must include at least 10 different textile samples.
 Use Textile Information Cards template on page 39 in the project manual to identify fabric swatches.
 Completed textile cards should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover.
 See project manual, pages 40-82, for fabric science experiments. - Design Basics Understanding Design Principles Exhibit should include a learning experience that demonstrates the design principles and elements involved when selecting fabric for clothing and accessories.
 See project manual, pages 17-20, for design suggestions. - Entrepreneurial Sewing Exhibit should highlight items you made for sale online.
 Create an exhibit that displays products you made and posted online.
 Refer to the project manual, pages 161-167, for information on how to analyze the cost of similar purchased items to determine pricing of your products.
 The exhibit may be a notebook, poster or small display.